On Predictability of Reinforcement Learning Dynamics for Large Language Models: In-depth Analysis of the Low-rank Phenomenon

 First, most RL fine-tuning methods adopt an on-policy strategy, sampling training data directly from the model’s own policy distribution. \cite{shenfeld2025rlsrazoronlinereinforcement} suggest that this naturally biases the optimization process toward staying close to the base model in terms of KL divergence, favoring only minor corrections on top of its existing capabilities.
 Therefore, we argue that RL gradients do not introduce entirely new update directions, but rather reinforce signals already present during pretraining and instruction tuning.
 As a result, parameter updates concentrate in a few regions, exhibiting a sparse, low-rank structure.

 Second, common stabilization mechanisms—such as KL regularization, logits clipping, and gradient clipping—further constrain the magnitude and spread of parameter updates, thereby limiting, to some extent, the enrichment of update information.
 Importantly, our norm-based analysis (Figure~\ref{Fig3}(b)) demonstrates that even under such strong constraints, RL achieves substantial improvements in reasoning performance through limited updates.
 This suggests that performance gains do not rely on large-scale parameter drift but emerge from focused adjustments within a small set of critical subspaces.
+Regarding the two points discussed above, Table \ref{appendax7} and \ref{appendax8} provide detailed empirical evidence.
+Both On-Policy Distillation and DPO exhibit clear low-rank structures in their update patterns, demonstrating that the phenomena identified in this work are not unique to RL.
+Notably, On-Policy RL—combining advantages from both approaches—shows an even more pronounced low-rank property.

 Third, prior work shows that updating only about 20\% of tokens suffices to match or even surpass full-token updates~\citep{wang20258020rulehighentropyminority}, indicating that reasoning improvements primarily depend on a small set of critical tokens rather than broad, global parameter modifications.
 These sparse, high-impact token updates may constitute the microscopic origin of the unified reasoning-enhancement pattern in RL: low-rank, highly structured updates effectively concentrate on key tokens, forming dominant update directions in parameter space.